PostHog/posthog.com/contents/blog/hiring-myths-and-truths.md

 The most popular tools for startups are similar enough that they won't make a difference between recruiting going well and badly for you.
 A recruiter blaming your ATS is like an engineer blaming your choice of IDE – it only matters to personal productivity in the very short term.

-When you are hiring a recruiter, be very wary if the most important thing to them is to migrate to a new ATS.
+Don't hire a recruiter whose first priority is migrating to a new ATS.

 ## Myth #4: Looking at pipeline data is only something 'bigger' companies should do